128technology/docs/docs/config_dscp_steering.md

 sidebar_label: Configuring DSCP Steering
 ---

-When traffic is tunneled through an encryption tunnel such as IPSec, every flow within that tunnel looks the same.
-DSCP packet steering allows the classification of traffic based upon the known DSCP values.
+When traffic is traversing an encrypted tunnel such as IPSec, every flow within that tunnel shares the same layer 3 headers, making them difficult if not impossible to disambiguate the flows from each other.

 When the tunnel endpoint encrypts traffic, it can set a DSCP value representative of the traffic within the tunnel.
 When the traffic reaches the SSR, the DSCP value can be used as both a representation of traffic engineering priority, and path priority.